OWASP/www-chapter-coimbatore/index.md

       <td>Nithin S <br/> Adithya R U </td></tr>

     <tr><td>Finance</td>
-      <td>The Chapter Leader is designated as primary person responsible for Chapter budget and Chapter expense approvals.</td>
+      <td>The Chapter Leader is designated as primary person responsible for Chapter budget and Chapter expense approvals.
+The designated person as secondary approver, who also will approve any expenses submitted by the Chapter Leader.</td>
       <td>Hariharan A</td></tr>

 </table>